 Character, Pepe the Frog & Copyright

 At some point, cartoonist Matt Furie’s Pepe the Frog character went from “peaceful frog-dude” to recurring character in white supremacist memes.
 Furie responded by partnering with the Anti-Defamation League in a #SavePepe campaign.
 He also made a YouTube™ video about some of his experiences in this respect.
+(The video was accessible via this link previously, but maybe the artist's Patreon still has something about it.)

 Copyright Dispute Resolved